For those living in hard water areas, the problem of limescale, hard water stains, and mineral deposits is a familiar one.

 Stainless Steel Sink Limescale Removal

-So the key is to remove the limescale on a regular basis.
+So the key is to remove the limescale regularly.
 But how do you do this?
 Well, again you can use chemical limescale removers or a gentler but equally effective method using household products.

 To clean limescale off a stainless steel sink: